 Combinatorial genomics of myeloid malignancies

-We have a long-standing interest in CSF3R, which is the receptor for a cytokine that promotes the production of neutrophils.
-CSF3R mutations are a molecular hallmark of chronic neutrophilic leukemia (CNL), where they occur in greater than 80% of patients.
-These same mutations occur more rarely in acute myeloid leukemia (AML), which is characterized by immature myeloid blasts rather than the mature cells found in CNL.
-In these diseases, very different partner mutations occur alongside mutated CSF3R.
-We are using a multi-pronged approach to understand how these mutations cooperate to distinct cellular phenotypes in vitro and in vivo.
-These include, CRISPR/Cas9, mouse hematapoeic Colony Forming Unit (CFU) Assays, myeloid differentiation models and bone marrow transplants.
-Finally, we are utilizing a high-throughput screening platform to identify therapeutic targets in an unbiased manner.
-These models allow us to recapitulate clinical phenotypes in a simpler system, and understand how oncogenic mutations act in concert to produce disease.
+Mutations in CSF3R—the cytokine receptor that drives neutrophil production—are the molecular hallmark of chronic neutrophilic leukemia (CNL), where they occur in greater than 80% of patients.
+These same mutations also occur in acute myeloid leukemia, which is characterized by immature myeloid blasts rather than the mature cells found in CNL.
+In these diseases, very different partner mutations occur alongside mutant CSF3R.
+We are using single-cell, epigenetic, and transcriptomic techniques in conjunction with functional studies to understand how these mutations cooperate to drive distinct disease phenotypes.

 The most common leukemia-associated mutations in CSF3R eliminate sites of receptor glycosylation.
 We are working to understand the way that these glycosylation-altering mutations promote ligand-independent receptor activation to drive oncogenesis.
 We are also using proteomic approaches to identify novel mediators of receptor signaling, trafficking and degradation.

 Understanding the molecular evolution of leukemia